kaikoh95/techtype-backend/README.md

 This project acknowledges the use of AI tools like Claude to help with the initial project setup and tests.

+Once you have the server running, check out the [Swagger UI](http://localhost:3000/api-docs) to see the API documentation.

 #### Pre-requisites

 - NVM (Node Version Manager)